mhweber/gis_in_action_r_spatial/_posts/2017-04-18-06-Spatial-Data-Raster.md

 srtm_mask_OR <- crop(srtm_crop_OR, OR)
 {% endhighlight %}

-You can verify this by grabbing just a county, and cropping and masking SRTM data with that:
+You can verify this by grabbing just a county, and cropping and masking SRTM data with that county:
 {% highlight r %}
 Benton <- OR[OR$NAME_2=='Benton',]
 srtm_crop_Benton <- crop(srtm_crop_OR, Benton)